 - An immigrant visa or adjustment of status due to an employment-based petition

 - A nonimmigrant K visa (fiancé/fiancée of a U.S. citizen and their accompanying minor children, foreign spouses or step-children of U.S. citizens)

-- A nonimmigrant V visa (spouses and unmarried children under age 21, or step-children of an LPR)
+- A nonimmigrant V visa (spouses and unmarried children under age 21, or step-children of an LPR).

-If you live in Kentucky and may be in a situation where a willful misrepresentation or fraud occurred while trying to get an immigration benefit or be admitted into the U.S. and you have questions about what you should do, we are here to help.
+If you live in Kentucky and may be in a situation where you may have committed fraud and you have questions about what you should do, we are here to help.